syl22-00/pocketsphinx.js/README.md

 ### c.
 Adding key phrases

-Pocketsphinx also includes a keyword spotting search.
-Give the decoder a keyword or key phrase to catch and you can get at any time, the number of times it was spotted.
+PocketSphinx also includes a keyword spotting search.
+Give the decoder a keyword or key phrase to catch and you can get, at any time, the number of times it was spotted.
 The key phrase is just a string with the phrase to spot.
 All words from the phrase must have been previously added with `addWord`.

 ```javascript
 words.push_back(["HELLO", "HH AH L OW"], ["WORLD", "W ER L D"]);